Medium Pond

 - Eriophorum vaginatum x 9 or Eriophorum angustifolium x 6 (white seed heads spring to summer, also native)

-- Equisetum hyemale x 6 (evergreen, a suitable option for shade, gives a lot of height, and is also native)
+- Equisetum hyemale x 6 (largely evergreen, a suitable option for shade, gives a lot of height, and is also native)

 - Any Iris variety x 3